Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Introduction

 Shortly after mirror symmetry was formulated as a duality between Calabi--Yau manifolds, it was suggested that Fano manifolds also may exhibit mirror symmetry.
 In this case, the mirror of a Fano manifold is not a compact manifold, but rather a Landau--Ginzburg model, a non-compact manifold equipped with a regular function called superpotential.
 Recently up comes an interesting conjecture, claiming that the mirror of the Calabi--Yau smoothing of a normal crossing variety may be topologically obtained by gluing Landau--Ginzburg models of components of the normal crossing variety (\cite{DoHaTh}).
 Also in \cite{KaKoPa}, a conjectural Hodge number relation between a variety and its Landau--Ginzburg model has been suggested.
 With these as hints, we try to construct mirror partners of smoothings of normal crossing varieties.
 Our key idea is the realization that we may regard a quasi-Fano manifold with anticanonical fibration as a compactification of a Landau--Ginzburg model of another quasi-Fano manifold.

 Roughly speaking, we regard a pair of quasi-Fano manifolds with anticanonical Calabi--Yau fibrations as a mirror pair, if each of them is a compactification of the Landau--Ginzburg model of the other.
 After establishing this notion, we define mirror pairs of normal crossing varieties, smoothable to Calabi--Yau threefolds and show that those Calabi--Yau threefolds satisfy the relation (\ref{mirrorrel}).
 It turns out that there is a deep connection between mirror symmetry of quasi-Fano threefolds and mirror symmetry of $K3$ surfaces.
 We consider quasi-Fano threefolds that are some blow-ups of Gorenstein toric Fano threefolds and build 6518 mirror pairs of Calabi--Yau threefolds, including 79 self-mirrors by smoothing.
-The tables for them are included in a supplementary appendix (\cite{Lee2}).
+One can find tables for them in \cite{Lee2}.

 The structure of this paper is as follows.